-To understand the structural constraints on income distribution or the reduction of inequality, it is practical to use the concepts Karl Marx adopted to formulate his thesis of the tendency of the rate of profit to fall, and to make one key variable, namely, technical progress measured in terms of the productivity of capital, vary historically.
+To understand the structural constraints on income distribution or the reduction of inequality, it is practical to use the concepts that Karl Marx adopted to formulate his thesis of the tendency of the rate of profit to fall, and to make one key variable, namely, technical progress measured in terms of the productivity of capital, vary historically.
 There is technical progress whenever labor productivity (which corresponds approximately to income per capita) is increasing.
-But, in terms of the productivity of capital, current technical progress may be capital-using, neutral, or capital-saving, depending on the character of the output-capital relation, or the productivity of capital.
-If the output-capital ratio is decreasing, technical progress will be capital-using, or the productivity of capital will be falling.
-If it is constant, technical progress will be capital-saving, or the productivity of capital ratio is increasing, technical progress will be capital-saving, or the productivity of capital ratio is increasing, technical progress will be capital-saving, or the productivity of capital will be rising.
-When technical progress is neutral, wages can rise with productivity and distribution can be constant while the profit rate is constant; when it is capital-saving, wages can rise above the productivity rate, and distribution can improve or inequality can diminish while the profit rate remains constant at a satisfactory level.
+But, in terms of the productivity of capital, current technical progress may be capital-using, neutral, or capital saving, depending on the character of the output-capital relation or the productivity of capital.
+If the output-capital ratio is decreasing, technical progress will be capital using or the productivity of capital will be falling; if it is constant, technical progress will be neutral; if the output-capital ratio is increasing, technical progress will be capital saving or the productivity of capital will be rising.
+When technical progress is neutral, wages can rise with productivity and distribution can be constant while the profit rate is constant; when it is capital saving, wages can rise above the productivity rate and distribution improve or inequality diminish while the profit rate remains constant at a satisfactory level.

 Under what conditions does the productivity of capital decrease or increase?
-It usually falls in the first stage of industrialization, when business enterprises substitute machines for labor.
-It rises in the later stages of industrialization when business enterprises have already substituted machines and software for labor, and now primarily substitute new and more efficient machines for old ones.
-It is neutral when the two kinds of technical progress are balanced, one checking the other.
+It usually falls in the first stage of industrialization, when business enterprises substitute machines for labor; it rises in the later stages of industrialization when business enterprises have already substituted machines and software for labor and now primarily substitute new and more efficient machines for old ones; and is neutral when the two kinds of technical progress are balanced, one checking the other.

-If we assume that the economy is growing or labor productivity is increasing and that the profit rate is constant, what will happen to wages and to income distribution or inequality?
-Given a constant rate of profit, if technical progress is neutral (or the output-capital ratio is constant), inequality will remain constant, and average wages or the wage rate will increase at the same rate as labor productivity.
-If technical progress is capital-using (or the productivity of capital is falling, as happened in Marx's time), inequality will increase and the wage rate will increase more slowly than productivity or even fall.
-If technical progress is capital-saving (or the productivity of capital is increasing), inequality will diminish and wages will grow faster than the increase in labor productivity.
+If we assume that the economy is growing or labor productivity increasing and that the profit rate is constant, what will happen to wages and to income distribution or inequality?
+Given a constant rate of profit, (1) if technical progress is neutral (or the output-capital ratio is constant), inequality will remain constant, and average wages or the wage rate will increase at the same rate as labor productivity; (2) if technical progress is capital using (or the productivity of capital is falling, as happened in Marx's time), inequality will increase and the wage rate will increase more slowly than productivity or even fall; (3) if technical progress is capital saving (or the productivity will diminish and wages will grow faster than the increase in labor productivity.

-T aking Britain as a reference (because it was the first country to complete the Industrial Revolution), and given mainly these types of technical progress, we can divide capitalist development after the long primitive accumulation period, in which the basis for economic growth was established, into five phases: first, the Industrial Revolution phase, approximately in the 50 years before 1800; second, the post-Industrial Revolution or Marxian phase between 1801 and 1850; third, the "classical" phase between 1851 and 1948; fourth, the "30 golden years of capitalism" between 1949 and 1978; and, finally, the "30 neo-liberal years of capitalism," between 1979 and 2008.
+Taking Britain as reference (because it was the first country to complete the Industrial Revolution), and given mainly these types of technical progress, we can divide capitalist development after the long primitive accumulation period, in which the basis for economic growth was established, into five phases: first, the Industrial Revolution phase, approximately in the 50 years before 1800; second, the post-Industrial Revolution or Marxian phase between 1801 and 1850; third, the "classical" phase between 1851 and 1948; fourth, the "30 golden years of capitalism" between 1949 and 1978; and, finally, the "30 neoliberal years of capitalism", between 1979 and 2008.
 Naturally, these dates beginning and ending the phases are approximate; transitions from one phase to another are not always clear and are not completed in only one year.